 Sam Ushio is the founder of GvG17, a change management firm based in Seattle, WA.
 The firm empowers individuals and organizations to discover and implement IKIGAI.
 Ushio blends expertise in traditional management consulting + large-scale program design with ongoing research into the areas of performance psychology, human-centered design and experience-based learning.
 Inspired by a 100-year old family story of legacy, sacrifice, and triumph, Sam launched Ikigai Lab to lead purpose-driven transitions at the individual, professional, and enterprise-level.

 Prior to founding GvG17, Sam was Director, Practice Management at Russell Investments where he led a nationwide team of practice management consultants that delivered strategic consulting + coaching to wealth managers and financial advisors.
 Sam is frequently quoted in the press, including Wall Street Journal, Investor’s Business Daily, Financial Advisor Magazine, and InvestmentNews.
-He has an MBA from Foster School of Business at the University of Washington and holds a Bachelor of Science from University of Nebraska in marketing and finance.
+He has an MBA from Foster School of Business at the University of Washington, holds a Bachelor of Science from University of Nebraska in marketing and finance, and is a Gallup-Certified Strengths Coach.